sansin5982/Python/chapters/Control-Flow-Statements/Conditional-Statements.md

     print("Grade: D")
 ```

-    Enter your marks: 55
+    Enter your marks: 96
-    Grade: D
+    Grade: A

 #### Explanation: